jkrh/kvms/README.md

 - Run 'make tools'.
 This will build all the tools required with right versions and install them into the 'buildtools' directory.
 This will also build the patched kernel under oss/linux.
+- Run 'make target-qemu' to generate a qemu binary for the host invocation
 - Run 'make hostimage' to generate a virtualization system host image
 - Run 'make guestimage' to generate a sample virtualized guest for testing
-- Run 'make target-qemu' to generate a qemu binary for the host invocation
-- Set environment variable BOOTIMG to point to the image.
-Set PLATFORM=virt as well to tell the build system which target you are going for.
+- Confirm whether PLATFORM and BOOTIMG env variables set correct value. or set environment variable BOOTIMG to point to the image.
+Set PLATFORM as well to tell the build system which target you are going for.
+  These variables are set in run scripts under docker directory.
 - Run 'make DEBUG=1' to build the hypervisor against the kernel under oss/linux
 - 'make run' will run the host emulation
 - 'make gdb' will run a target debugger session.
 You can hit breakpoints